-The company makes an assessment of the objective of the business model in which an asset is held at portfolio level because this best reflects the way the business is managed and information is provided to management.
+The Company assesses the objective of the business model in which an asset is held at portfolio level because this best reflects the way the business is managed and information is provided to management.

-The company financial assets include BMW Financial Services receivable (Auto Loans), Trade and other receivables and Cash and cash equivalents.
+The Company financial assets include BMW Financial Services receivable (Auto Loans), Trade and other receivables and Cash and cash equivalents.